-3 http://i-comp.org/wp-content/uploads/2013/07/privacy-by-design.pdf of the Court of justice of the European Union.
+3 http://i-comp.org/wp-content/uploads/2013/07/privacy-by-design.pdf

 1.3 Structure of the document

 Section 2 provides an analysis of the General Data Protection Regulation.
 This analysis covers the legal and ethical constraints that the GDPR enforces to European organizations, and also highlights the major technical challenges that these organizations are facing to be fully compliant with the regulation.